-Notwithstanding any other provisions in this permit, in the event the Permittee disagrees, in whole or in part, with the Department's revision of a submittal or disapproval of any revised submittal required by the permit, the following may, at the Permittee's discretion, apply:
+Notwithstanding any other provisions in this permit, in the event the permittee disagrees, in whole or in part, with the Department's revision of a submittal or disapproval of any revised submittal required by the permit, the following may, at the permittee's discretion, apply:

-- 1. In the event that the Permittee chooses to invoke the provisions of this section, the Permittee shall notify the Department in writing within thirty (30) days of receipt of the Department's revision of a submittal or disapproval of a revised submittal.
-Such notice shall set forth the specific matters in dispute, the position the Permittee asserts should be adopted as consistent with the requirements of the permit, the basis for the Permittee's position, and any matters considered necessary for the Department's determination. - 2.
-The Department and the Permittee shall have an additional thirty (30) days from the Department's receipt of the notification provided for in Condition I.L.1. to meet or confer to resolve any disagreement. - 3.
-In the event an agreement is reached, the Permittee shall submit the revised submittal and implement the same in accordance with and within the time frame specified in such agreement. - 4.
-If agreement is not reached within the thirty (30) day period, the Department will notify the Permittee in writing of his/her decision on the dispute, and the Permittee shall comply with the terms and conditions of the Department's decision in the dispute.
+- 1. If the permittee chooses to invoke the provisions of this section, the permittee shall notify the Department in writing within thirty (30) days of receipt of the Department's revision of a submittal or disapproval of a revised submittal.
+Such notice shall set forth the specific matters in dispute, the position the permittee asserts should be adopted as consistent with the requirements of the permit, the basis for the permittee's position, and any matters considered necessary for the Department's determination. - 2.
+The Department and the permittee shall have an additional thirty (30) days from the Department's receipt of the notification provided for in Condition I.L.1. to meet or confer to resolve any disagreement. - 3.
+In the event an agreement is reached, the permittee shall submit the revised submittal and implement the same in accordance with and within the time frame specified in such agreement. - 4.
+If agreement is not reached within the thirty (30) day period, the Department will notify the permittee in writing of the decision on the dispute, and the permittee shall comply with the terms and conditions of the Department's decision.
 For the purposes of this provision in this permit, the responsibility for making this decision shall not be delegated below the Chief of the Hazardous Waste Section.

-Invoking any of the dispute resolution procedures of this section does not preclude the Permittee from exercising any of its other rights to petition for a contested case hearing or appeal in accordance with N.C.
-General Statute 150B.
-Nor does invoking any of the dispute resolution procedures of this section extend or delay the time periods in which the Permittee must exercise any of those other rights to petition or appeal.
+Invoking any of the dispute resolution procedures of this section does not preclude the permittee from exercising any of its other rights to petition for a contested case hearing or appeal in accordance with North Carolina General Statute 150B.
+Nor does invoking any of the dispute resolution procedures of this section extend or delay the time periods in which the permittee must exercise any of those other rights to petition or appeal.

-5. With the exception of those conditions under dispute, the Permittee shall proceed to take any action required by those portions of the submission and of the permit that the Department determines are not affected by the dispute.

-N. Two (2) paper copies and one (1) electronic copy of all reports and plans shall be provided by the Permittee to the Department, unless the Department agrees to an alternate number of paper or electronic copies.
+- 5. Except for those conditions under dispute, the permittee shall proceed to take any action required by those portions of the submission and of the permit that the Department determines are not affected by the dispute. - N. One (1) paper copy and one (1) electronic copy (pdf) of all reports and plans shall be provided by the permittee to the Department, unless the Department agrees to an alternate number of paper or electronic copies.
 Documents shall be submitted to the following address: